212622/RealTimeProject/README.md

 ## User interface
 The user can interact with the application with the following keys:
-- SPACE : create a new enemy with random direction.
+- SPACE : create a new enemy with random direction;
-- Q : visualize the camera and the predicted trajectory.
+- Q : visualize the camera and the predicted trajectory;
 - ESC : exit the program.

 ## Tasks description